Matatiele: History

+Evidence of Stone Age inhabitants in the form of art adorning rocks is found throughout the area.

 Once dominated by wetlands and marshes, Matatiele derives its name from a portmanteau word of the Sotho language words “matata”, meaning wild ducks, and “ile”, meaning gone and the Phuthi language words "mati" meaning water and "ayile" meaning dried out.
 When taken together, Matatiele conveys a message that “ducks have flown” because of a "dried out wetlands and marshes".
 In Phuthi language, the town name is pronounced “Matatiyela”.
 The common informal name for the town in any of the languages mentioned, including English, is “Matat”.
 And those born here call it “Sweet Matat”.